-UConn Board of Trustees to vote on move to the Big East
+UConn Board of Trustees votes to rejoin the Big East

-(WTNH)–We could find out as early as Thursday if UConn is officially returning to the Big East.
+STORRS, Conn.
+(WTNH)– The University of Connecticut is heading back to the Big East.

+UConn’s Board of Trustees approves the resolution to leave the AAC and rejoin the Big East Conference.

-The university is now confirming to News 8 that they will vote on the move at Wednesday morning’s meeting of the Board of Trustees.
+The university voted on the move at Wednesday morning’s meeting of the Board of Trustees.

 The Big East school president voted Monday to invite UConn.